The coming 74th annual Aldeburgh Festival is to take place from the 9th to the 25th of June 2023.

 The Festival was founded in 1948 by the composer Benjamin Britten, the singer Peter Pears and the writer-producer Eric Crozier.
 Originally the annual Festival was centred around opera, but over the years, this has evolved immensely.
 Today a wide range of music is performed throughout the year under the auspices of Aldeburgh Music.

 TO FIND OUT MORE ABOUT THE TOWN OF ALDEBURGH, PLEASE SEE HERE Aldeburgh

 Initially and almost uniquely at the time, Britten and Pears brought together international stars and emerging talent to the shores of Aldeburgh, including world-renowned figures such as Fischer-Dieskau, Menuhin, Sviatoslav Richter and Rostropovich, and young stars in the making such as Söderström, Perahia and Bream.

-Their creation is a flourishing organisation known today as Aldeburgh Music which has a world-wide reputation as a place where artists at all stages of their career can stretch themselves, explore new ground and perform.
+Their creation is a flourishing organisation known today as Aldeburgh Music which has a worldwide reputation as a place where artists at all stages of their careers can stretch themselves, explore new ground and perform.

-The concert Hall at Snape is a top quality performance centre set in a stunning landscape on the Suffolk coast which is an attraction in itself, and certainly enhances to the enjoyment of the programmes arranged by Aldeburgh Music.
+The concert Hall at Snape is a top-quality performance centre set in a stunning landscape on the Suffolk coast, which is an attraction in itself, and certainly enhances the enjoyment of the programmes arranged by Aldeburgh Music.

 Please send us your reviews of the Aldeburgh Festival to [email protected].